bghira/SimpleTuner/OPTIONS.md

 ### `--checkpointing_steps`

 - **What**: Interval at which training state checkpoints are saved.
 - **Why**: Useful for resuming training and for inference.
+Every _n_ iterations, a partial checkpoint will be saved in the `.safetensors` format, via the Diffusers filesystem layout.

 ### `--resume_from_checkpoint`

 - **What**: Specifies if and from where to resume training.
 - **Why**: Allows you to continue training from a saved state, either manually specified or the latest available.
+A checkpoint is composed of a `unet` and optionally, an `ema_unet`.
+The `unet` may be dropped into any Diffusers layout SDXL model, allowing it to be used as a normal model would.

 ---